alexmc2/movie_recommendations/README.md

 This repo is the early stages of a movie recommendation app that will use OpenAI's embeddings to calculate relatedness between films and make recommendations based on them

-The backend will be built with Python (Flask), and Vite will be used for the frontend.
-I'll be using Chroma to store the embeddings due to it's easy integration with OpenAi.
+The backend will be built with Python (Flask), and ~~Vite~~ Next.js will be used for the frontend.
+I'll be using Chroma to store the embeddings due to it's easy integration with OpenAI.

 The app will be deployed using AWS.